Top Content Marketing Agencies in 2026: A Buyer's Picker

 • Skillshare runs 89 niche-tracked deals; HighLevel at 71; Hostinger at 64.

-Below are the signals, what each one looks like in practice, and the budget math that makes agency engagement work.
+Below are the signs, what each looks like in real life, and the math that makes the spend work.

 Key takeaways

-• Skillshare leads niche sponsor activity at 89 deals; HighLevel at 71; Hostinger at 64.
+• Skillshare leads niche deals at 89.
+HighLevel at 71.
+Hostinger at 64.

-• Top agencies maintain 100+ active creator relationships and ship measurement built-in.
+• Top agencies keep 100+ active creator ties and bake tracking into the work.

-"Brands that score agencies on a 5-signal evaluation framework cut bad-fit engagements by 40 to 50 percent in the first year."
+"Brands that score agencies on a 5-sign check cut bad-fit deals by 40 to 50 percent in year one."

 Sprout Social Index 2026